Killerameise/MMDS-Amazon-Reviews/README.md

 ### Modifier Weighting

-After deduplicating the features, we built a linear model for each feature over the reviews where the rating of the review is the dependent variable and the *Modifiers* are the independent variables.
+After deduplicating the features, we build a linear model for each feature over the reviews where the rating of the review is the dependent variable and the *Modifiers* are the independent variables.
 For this task we use Spark's MLlib.
 For each *Modifier* we get a coefficient which indicates how much this *Modifier* influences the rating of the review.
 Finally we sort the *Modifiers* over all Models in order to see which combinations of *Feature* and *Modifier* are the most positive or most negative.

 ## Performance